-- Do you keep your cereal and other dry goods stored in sealed containers?
+- Keep your cereal and other dry goods stored in sealed containers.

-- Does your garbage can have a tight-fitting lid on it?
+- Make sure your garbage can has a tight-fitting lid on it.

 - Keep your pets’ food in a plastic container with a tight-fitting lid, and only put food out when your pets are eating.